AlexDevlpr/Zero-Hub-V2/README.md

-# UniHub
+# Zero Hub V2
-A roblox script hub that finds the best script possible for your game then executes it.
+A really good roblox scripthub that focuses on providing the best cheating experience to it's users.

-#GAME SUGGESTIONS:
-Please DM Ad#1234 on Discord or Message (PM) AlexSyndrome on WeAreDevs.net and let us know whatever game that you want to add to UniHub's games list.
-Also use that contact info to let your suggestions reach us (I'm the only developer but okay lol) .
-Thank you.
+# USAGE:
+Just go to ZeroHub v2.lua and copy the script inside of it (Launcher), then paste it in your executor and execute it.
+Make sure your game is supported (Supported Games.txt)

+(OR)

+You can go to the games folder to execute certain scripts, by yourself.
+Else if you're a developer, You can use it to learn and see how it works.

-NOTE: UniHub is being constantly developed by me, Expect a update on this repo **ANYTIME**.
+NOTE: ZeroHub v2 is being constantly developed by me, Expect a update on this repo **ANYTIME**.
+So, this is not the final version of this repo.

---Credits:
-Universal script, Used UI Lib: Venyx (Modified for UniHub)
+# Credits

+UI - Xandu | xandu#7795
+Hub, Script Developer/Owner - Alex | Ad#1234